behavioral-data/CORAL/README.md

 We have shown that CORAL, leveraging only easily-available weak supervision, achieves a 35% increase in accuracy over expert-supplied heuristics.
 Our model enables us to examine a set of 118,000 Jupyter Notebooks to uncover common data analysis patterns.

 This repo is implementation of CORAL.
-Some code is based on a previous implementation of BERT in pytorch.
-[BERT](https://github.com/codertimo/BERT-pytorch).
+Some code is based on a previous implementation of BERT in pytorch: [BERT](https://github.com/codertimo/BERT-pytorch).

 ## Quickstart
 ### 1. Prepare Dataset